Rocky Mountain Hospital for Children Center for Maternal/Fetal Health at Swedish Medical Center

-Our program is an integrated model of obstetric, neonatal and surgical specialty care for women facing complicated pregnancy management when either the health of the mother or the health of the unborn child (or both) is at risk.
-In close collaboration with a patient's OB/GYN, our perinatal specialists work with a team of sub-specialists and neonatologists when a disorder is identified prior to birth.
+For more than two decades, Rocky Mountain Hospital for Children's Center for Maternal/Fetal Health has been the largest and most experienced program in the region to provide care for pregnant women and their infants when the pregnancy is high risk.
+Serving a five-state area and beyond, our program is an integrated model of obstetric, neonatal and surgical specialty care for women facing complicated pregnancy management when either r the health of the mother or the health of the unborn child (or both) is at risk.
+Perinatal specialists in close collaboration with referring OB/GYNs, work with a team of specialty pediatric surgeons and neonatologists when a disorder is detected before birth.

-- High-risk obstetrical care by board-certified maternal/fetal medicine subspecialists and perinatal nurse practitioners
+- High-risk obstetrical care by board-certified maternal/fetal specialists

 - Dedicated OB hospitalist in house 24/7